Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Frameworks, Libraries & Programs Used
 - [Bootstrap v3.4.1](https://getbootstrap.com/docs/3.4/) - Only used for the responsive navigation bar, especially needed for creating the hamburger-styled menu on smaller devices like smartphones.
 - [jquery v3.5.1](https://jquery.com/download/) - Used for the hamburger-styled menu for the navigation bar, part of the bootstrap framework.
 - [Google Fonts:](https://fonts.google.com/specimen/Libre+Franklin) - The 'Libre Franklin' font is imported from the Google Fonts Website into the header.css file.
-This font style is used on all pages of the website.
+This font is only used font on all pages of the website.
-- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant and in the header h2/h3 of the website sections/divisions.
+- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant, payment methods, and in the heading h2 of the website sections/divisions.
-- [Git](https://wwww.git-scm.com/) - Git was used for version control of this project.
-The terminal in Gitpod was used to commit and to push the project to Github.
+- [Git](https://wwww.git-scm.com/) - Git was used for version control and code change tracking of the website project.
+The terminal in Gitpod was used to commit and to push the project to the Github repository.
 - [Github](https://github.com/Eburonia/japanese-restaurant-shibuya) - The project code has been stored on the Github website.
 - [GitPod](https://www.gitpod.io/) - GitPod was used for creating the code, testing of the website, commiting, and pushing the code to the github repository.
 - [Photoshop v8.0](https://www.photoshop.com/en) - An older version of Photoshop (Photoshop CS version 8.0) was used to resize images and to create the Dutch and United Kingdom language flags you can find in the header.